joomla-framework/http/docs/overview.md

 ### Working with options

-Custom headers can be pased into each REST request, but they can also be set globally in the constructor options where the option path starts with "headers.".
+Custom headers can be passed into each REST request, but they can also be set globally in the constructor options where the option path starts with "headers.".
 In the case where a request method passes additional headers, those will override the headers set in the options.